jasperpato/resistanceAI/src-py/resistance/readme.md

 hard-coded with values that were achieved through 900 genetic trails of 7500 games each (6,750,000 games).
 See genes.json for a list of the trait values.

-To view the results from 10,000 games between Bayes3, Evolved, as well as our Baseline and Random agents:
+To view the results from n games between Bayes3, Evolved, as well as our Baseline and Random agents:
+> py run.py n

+To view the results from the current Evolver agent (genes taken from the latest genes.json) against the other agents:
-> py run.py
+> py run.py compare n

 To perform more genetic trials on the data stored in genes.json:
 > py genetics.py